ClickHouse Configuration

 clickhouse-client -q "SELECT cluster, shard_num, replica_num, host_name FROM system.clusters"

-Expected output lists the configured cluster hosts.
-In the 2×2 example there are 4 hosts.
+The expected output should list the hosts in the configured cluster.
+In the 2×2 example, there will be 4 hosts.

 Main HA parameters